Cost of Investor Permit Application in Kenya

 - SWIFT or inward remittance records where funds have moved into Kenya.

-- Kenyan company bank statements where investment funds are already held locally.
+- Kenyan company bank statement where funds are already held locally.

 | Issue | Class G investor permit | County business permit / single business permit |